Upper School Faculty

 I hold a bachelor's degree in physics and mathematics from Xavier University, a master's degree in physics from the University of Rochester, and a J.D. from Georgetown University.

-For 37 years I’ve taught Latin across all grade levels--from the fifth grade (a conversational Latin course!) through the twelfth, and a few semesters of college--and sometimes also ancient Greek, and ancient and medieval European and Mediterranean history.
+I've taught Latin across all grade levels--from the fifth grade (a conversational Latin course!) through the twelfth, and a few semesters of college.
+I've also taught Attic Greek, Homeric Greek, and occasionally ancient and medieval Mediterranean history.
 The years have sped by, and I'm finding even greater meaning, satisfaction, and delight in teaching as the years pass.

 "My passion for teaching grew out of a passion for learning."